cockroachdb/docs/v2.1/upgrade-cockroach-version.md

 ## Step 5.
 Finish the upgrade

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}This step is relevant only when upgrading from v2.0.x to v2.1.
-For upgrades within the v2.1.x series, skip this step.{{site.data.alerts.end}}
+This step is relevant only when upgrading from v2.0.x to v2.1.
+For upgrades within the v2.1.x series, skip this step.
+{{site.data.alerts.end}}

 If you disabled auto-finalization in step 3 above, monitor the stability and performance of your cluster for as long as you require to feel comfortable with the upgrade (generally at least a day).
 If during this time you decide to roll back the upgrade, repeat the rolling restart procedure with the old binary.